 Daisy Chain was established eighteen years ago as a result of founder, Lesley Hanson wanting to improve the lives of autistic people and their families, empowering them to reach their full potential.
 The charity currently supports over 4,500 families.

-Now, with the highly valued support of the players of People’s Postcode Lottery, Daisy Chain is closer than ever to realising Lesley's dream.
+With the highly valued support of the players of People’s Postcode Lottery, Daisy Chain is well on its way to making Lesley's dream a reality.

-There is no facility in the UK providing the same holistic support to children with autism and their families.
-The charity is acutely aware that the parents, siblings and carers of these demanding children all need support – that is what they provide.
+There is no organisation in the UK providing the same holistic support to children with autism and their families.
+The charity is acutely aware that the parents, siblings and carers of autistic children all need support.

-Daisy Chain provide a parents support group, a siblings support group, a listening service and a wide range of organised activities – crucial to children who need familiarity and routine.
-They have a new Day Centre which houses several support services and provides conference facilities as well as a sensory garden, maze, playground, wildlife pond, wildlife walks and a pond for dozens of Koi carp.
+Daisy Chain provides a range of services from a parents support group, to placement services, a telephone support service and a wide range of organised activities, including residentials – crucial to children who need familiarity and routine.
+The charity has a Day Centre in Norton which houses several support services and provides conference facilities as well as a sensory garden, maze, playground, wildlife pond, wildlife walks and a pond for dozens of Koi carp.

-But when it comes to aiding the development of Daisy Chain children one of the most popular, and important, facilities is the petting barn, containing lambs, rabbits, guinea pigs, pygmy goats, chinchilla and a dwarf African hedgehog.
+When it comes to aiding the development of children who access Daisy Chain one of the most popular, and important, facilities is the petting barn, containing lambs, rabbits, guinea pigs, pygmy goats, chinchilla and a dwarf African hedgehog.
 All provide valuable non-verbal stimulus and interaction.